hackergrrl/offline-android-speech-recognition/README.md

 10. The phone setup is now complete.

 ### Computer
-1. Install the `adb` command as part of the [Android Platform SDK Tools](https://developer.android.com/tools/releases/platform-tools), and ensure it is in your machine's `$PATH`.
+1. Install the `adb` command as part of the [Android Platform SDK Tools](https://developer.android.com/tools/releases/platform-tools), and ensure it is in your shell's `$PATH`.
 2. Install [Node.JS](https://nodejs.org/en). *Versions older than 4.0.0 will **definitely** not work.*
 3. Install [NPM](https://npmjs.org).
 4. Clone this repository: `git clone https://github.com/hackergrrl/offline-android-speech-recognition`